jefebromden/jefebromden.github.io/content/posts/hugo-setup.md

 git submodule add https://github.com/dillonzq/LoveIt.git themes/LoveIt

 # Set the theme on Hugo's configuration.
-# On versions prior to Hugo 0.109.0, the configuration file
+# Since version 0.109.0, the configuration file
-# was `config.toml`, change the name accordingly.
+# can be named `hugo.toml`, we will change it later
-echo "theme = 'LoveIt'" >> hugo.toml
+echo "theme = 'LoveIt'" >> config.toml
 ```
 > `>` is the *redirection operator* on Bash.
 It is used to dump content to a file.
 A single operator (`>`) creates a new file or overwrites it.
 A double operator (`>>`) add content.

-> If you're on a version newer than 0.109.0, you can safetely use `hugo.toml`.
-But then you will have to rename `config.toml` to something like `_config.toml` so Hugo will ignore it

 ## Starting the Server
 To show the site on browser, Hugo uses a *Live Server*, which will be watching changes made on your site's directory structure and files.
 If a change is made, it will be reflected on the browser.